jamilgonzalez/jest-genie/README.md

 ## What it Does

-JestGenie is a tool that uses OpenAI's GPT technology to generate test cases for software programs written in typescript.
+JestGenie is a tool that uses OpenAI's GPT technology to generate test suites for software programs written in typescript.

 Developers can right click a file they want to generate tests for and activate the plugin from the menu saving them time and effort.